lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > change them through the Web UI, because all the changes made there would be
 > lost when the add-on is restarted.

-> [!CAUTION]
-> Due to limitations in Home Assistant's UI, **do not use** the "Show unused
-> optional configuration options" switch on the Configuration tab!

-> [!CAUTION]
-> When you want to change the default behaviour of these optional configuration
-> options, **add them to the YAML add-on configuration manually**, by using the
-> "Edit in YAML" in the ... menu on the right and save them!
-Use the UI to edit
-> them only after you added them manually!

-> [!WARNING]
-> Home Assistant's UI will show you all the optional configuration options
-> turned off instead of grayed out.
-You will falsely believe that those are the
-> values that will be stored, so you will enable options, that by default are
-> already enabled when unused, and you will let options be disabled, that you
-> originally wanted to disable.
-But the **UI will not add these disabled
-> optional configuration options** to the YAML add-on configuration, and at the
-> end nothing will change in the add-on's functionality after a restart!

 ### Option: `accept_dns`

 This option allows you to accept the DNS settings of your tailnet that are